Still/Here

-Still/Here is a performance piece from 1996 by American choreographer, dancer, and director Bill T. Jones (company being Bill T. Jones/Arnie Zane Dance Company).
+Still/Here is a performance piece premiered in 1994 by American choreographer, dancer, and director Bill T. Jones (of the company Bill T. Jones/Arnie Zane Dance Company).
+The piece was first performed at Brooklyn Academy of Music, with music by Kenneth Frazelle (including folk singer Odetta) and Vernon Reid, and multimedia elements by Gretchen Bender.
 Jones utilized Survival Workshops in the development of this piece, drawing inspiration from those who have lived with a life-threatening illness.
-Still/Here uses a number of different mediums throughout the performance, to capture the emotions of having a terminal illness, such as images, music, spoken text, videos, as well as dance.
+Still/Here uses a number of different mediums throughout the performance to capture the emotions of having a terminal illness, such as images, music, spoken text, videos, as well as dance.

-This piece was premiered during a time that was considered to be “post-AIDS.”
+This piece was premiered during a time that was considered to be "post-AIDS".
 It was known that Jones was HIV positive, and, as a result, many associated his work with HIV/AIDS, although it was about terminal illnesses in general.
 As HIV/AIDS was largely associated with the gay community, the existing discourse that was associated with having HIV/AIDS led to controversy surrounding the meaning and intentions of Still/Here.

 Background

-The first documented case of Acquired Immune Deficiency Syndrome (AIDS) in America was in June 1981, in which patterns of pneumocystis carinii pneumonia and Kaposi’s sarcoma infections spread rapidly among gay men.
+The first documented case of acquired immune deficiency syndrome (AIDS) in America was in June 1981, in which patterns of Pneumocystis carinii pneumonia and Kaposi's sarcoma infections spread rapidly among gay men.
 In the first year of the epidemic, AIDS cases appeared to be isolated across the country, so there was little media attention paid to the disease.
-However, as cases began to be reported in infants and hemophiliacs, widespread panic surrounding the illness spread.
-The disease was branded as a form of “gay cancer,” due to the high infection rate of AIDS in gay men.
-It was later renamed to Gay-Related Immune Deficiency (GRID).
+However, as cases began to be reported in infants and people with hemophilia, widespread panic surrounding the illness spread.
+The disease was branded as a form of "gay cancer", due to the high infection rate of AIDS in gay men.
+It was later renamed to gay-related immune deficiency (GRID).
 The disease was renamed to AIDS in 1982 after doctors learned that heterosexual patients could also contract the disease.
 Despite the change to a more neutral name, the stigma surrounding homosexuality in America heavily discouraged people from seeking medical attention.
 In other cases, AIDS patients were discriminated against in hospitals and medical centers.
 The epidemic led to further stigmatization of gay communities in America, as they became the targets of severe isolation, marginalization, and acts of violence.
-In 1987, Ronald Reagen created a Presidential Commission to tackle the AIDS epidemic, which called for increased HIV/AIDS testing, prevention and treatment of substance abuse, and stronger legislation to protect those infected with AIDS.
-However, Reagen’s strategy proved ineffective, as he “avoided the subject of AIDS for as long as possible and provided grossly inadequate funding for research and outreach.”
-Due to the widespread hysteria and ineffective relief programs, the AIDS epidemic in America - at its peak - lasted from 1981 to the early 1990s.
+In 1987, Ronald Reagan created a Presidential Commission to tackle the AIDS epidemic, which called for increased HIV/AIDS testing, prevention and treatment of substance abuse, and stronger legislation to protect those infected with AIDS.
+However, Reagan's strategy proved ineffective, as he "avoided the subject of AIDS for as long as possible and provided grossly inadequate funding for research and outreach."
+Due to the widespread hysteria and ineffective relief programs, the AIDS epidemic in America – at its peak – lasted from 1981 to the early 1990s.